linuxdevel/openssl-benchmarks/README.md

-# RSA and EC Key Generators
+# RSA and EC Key Generators with Cryptographic Benchmarking

-High-performance multithreaded C++ applications that use OpenSSL to generate RSA and Elliptic Curve (EC) keypairs with real-time performance statistics.
+High-performance multithreaded C++ applications that use OpenSSL to generate RSA and Elliptic Curve (EC) keypairs with real-time performance statistics, plus comprehensive cryptographic performance analysis.

 ## Applications